LuDev-org/AccGyro/README.md

-# AccGyro
-A Simple Midi Controller
+# AccGyro is a simple Midi Controller based on ADXL Sensor and 8051 MCU